abhishekarya1/DSA-2k23/tree.md

 - Recursive using struct/class

 **Types**:
-- Full BT: all nodes have exactly 2 children except leaf nodes
+- Perfect BT: all nodes have exactly 2 children except leaf nodes
-- Strict BT: all nodes have either 0 or 2 children
+- Full BT / Strict BT: all nodes have either 0 or 2 children
 - Complete BT: all nodes have 0 or 2 children and leaf node level has all nodes as left as possible

 In a strict binary tree - e = i + 1 where e = leaf nodes, and i = non-leaf nodes